nyorain/vpp/README.md

 // We can now control and receive the state of the work.
-// For more information see the vpp::Work class template.
+// For more information see the vpp::Work class template. work1->finish();
-// If we now want to make sure all the needed work is done,
-// we can simply wait for it to finish.
-Usually one wants to do this
-// later, when there is no more work for the cpu to do. work1->finish();
 work2->finish();
 work3->finish();